-Senior executives of any organization that is going through a major system implementation worry whether the implementation project will cause huge problems when it goes live or whether the costs and time estimates are accurate.
+Senior executives, of any organization going through a major ERP implementation, worry whether implementation costs and time estimates are accurate, or if the new system will cause huge problems when it goes live.
 The project manager might be telling them all is well but project managers have been wrong on occasion.
 One solution is to have an independent organization like 180 Systems conduct an ERP implementation audit or an Independent Verification and Validation (IV&V).

 First, ask the project team to complete a confidential survey.
 Members should be asked to respond with Strongly Disagree, Disagree, Neutral/Neither Agree or Disagree, Agree, Strongly Agree to statements such as:

 - You have enough time to complete the work assigned to you in the time given.

 - You have a clear idea of what is expected of you.

 - The project will be on time.